NOW ACCEPTING NOMINATIONS FOR THE CLASS OF 2018

 Ad hoc Members:

 - Aaron Patterson, Director of Athletics

-- Jonathan Sturdevant, Executive Director of Institutional Advancement
+- Jonathan Sturdevant, Associate Head of School for Advancement